Nick1tos/python-project-49/README.md

 ### How to install:

 You need to write step-by-step the following commands in your terminal:
-You need to write step-by-step the following commands in your terminal:
 1. make install
 2. make build
 3. make package-install